abdihashii/hbk-bootcamp-project/README.md

 Before you code do the following:

-- Choose a Name for the Group
+- Choose a Name for the Group: `HBK`
-- Select a Team Mascot from Google Images
+- Select a Team Mascot from Google Images: `Corgi`
-- Take a Group Picture
+- Take a Group Picture: `Done`
-- Motivational Team Slogan
+- Motivational Team Slogan: `Vote for Corgi's`
-- Select Team Colors for your theme (the team mascot colors are a good source for this)
+- Select Team Colors for your theme (the team mascot colors are a good source for this): `The color of Corgi's`

 After I approve the above for your group, you may begin your work.